 In one case, Gary illegally misused fee waiver law against an indigent, unrepresented domestic violence victim to both obstruct an appeal of his own orders and help a judge pro tem attorney client - and spousal abuse perpetrator - avoid a spousal support obligation.
 The judge-attorney tag-team strategy left the abuse victim penniless, and homeless.

-Court watchdogs assert that Judge Matthew Gary has
+Court watchdogs assert that Judge Matthew Gary has an unexplained immunity from criminal prosecution and Commission on Judicial Performance accountability. |

 As a result of the order, the disabled single parent couldn't pay her rent, was evicted from her home, and became homeless.